What institutions require

 Institutional digital asset programmes require operating controls after the first token is issued: lifecycle control, compliance enforcement, custody-routed signing, settlement coordination, servicing, deployment choice, and audit evidence.

 Institutional digital asset programmes fail when token issuance is treated as the whole platform.
 Once an asset is live, the operating question changes.
-The institution has to control who may hold it, who may move it, who approves privileged actions, how settlement is coordinated, and what evidence exists when an auditor asks what happened.
+The institution has to control who may hold it, who may move it, who approves privileged operations, how settlement is coordinated, and what evidence exists when an auditor asks what happened.

 Key terms

-- Integration point: a connection between separate systems that needs design, testing, monitoring, and ownership.
+| Integration point | A link between separate systems that needs design, testing, monitoring, and ownership. |

-- Ex-ante control: a check that runs before a transaction changes state.
+| Ex-ante control | A check that runs before a transaction changes state. |

-- Ex-post control: a check that runs after execution and may require correction or reversal.
+| Ex-post control | A check that runs after execution and may require correction or reversal. |

-- DvP: Delivery versus Payment, where asset delivery and payment are coordinated so neither leg is treated in isolation.
+| DvP | Delivery versus Payment: asset delivery and payment are coordinated so neither leg is treated in isolation. |

-- XvP settlement: Exchange versus Payment settlement for coordinating token exchanges in one workflow.
+| XvP settlement | Exchange versus Payment settlement for coordinating token exchanges in one workflow. |

 See the Glossary for more definitions.